Developing young scientists - part 1

 A guide to developing child-led enquiry in primary science.

-The Herts for Learning ‘Developing young scientists - part 1' resource provides primary phase teachers with practical advice, examples and activities that encourage children to ask questions and make decisions in enquiry.
+The Herts for Learning ‘Developing young scientists part 1 - a guide to child-led enquiry’ resource provides primary phase teachers with practical advice, examples and activities that develop child-led enquiry.
+Child-led enquiry motivates and engages children while providing opportunity to develop working scientifically skills.

 - a commentary on what is really meant by ‘enquiry’